terryphelps/inspire/readme.md

 ## Part 2 - Adding the functionality

 The todolist is perhaps one of the most important features of this application.
 You will need to provide the user a way to add items to a list to be monitored for tracking.
-The user should be able to add or remove items easily and for a small bonus the user should be able to indicate an items status if they don't want to remove the item.
+The user should be able to add or remove items easily and the user should be able to indicate an items status if they don't want to remove the item.

 ---------------------------------